mitodl/import-api-slides/markdown/api.md

 ## **Rationale** > Inherent Fragility at the Import Stage

-- Authentication uses CSRF passed by cookie.
+### Not intended for robots
-- It's not intended for robots.
+- Must obtain CSRF token via arbitrary request intended for browsers (returns HTML)
+- Sessions for authentication

-- Subject to change as UI changes
+### Subject to change as UI changes
+- Modeled around user interaction
+- **No API Versioning = No Real Support**

 ---

+class: center, middle

-## **Design** > Similar APIs in edX
+## **Design** > The Analytics Data API As a Model

+### Intended for robots
+- Uses Django Rest Framework
+- Token authentication
+- API versioning
+- Returns JSON and CSV

 ---

 ## **Design** > Django Rest Framework

+- Supports token auth and oauth2 out of the box

 Other APIs using it:
 - Mobile API?